OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 9. As a user, I can remove an activity from My Activity List
+### 9. As a user, I can remove an activity from My Activity List so that I can withdraw my interest in an activity I had previously signed up for

 **Given**: The user has authenticated, and a specific activity is currently being viewed that is already part of the user's "My Activity List"